 Under reasonable hypotheses, which include that the map $i^*$ is surjective and that the map $j$ is a right inverse (or section) of $i^*$, the conclusion of the Leray-Hirsch Theorem is that the Leray-Hirsch homomorphism $\varphi_j$ is an isomorphism.

-Examples with applications in Schubert calculus and the representation theory of groups of Lie type are the fibrations that arise as projections from a complete flag variety to a partial flag variety.
+Examples with applications in Schubert calculus and the representation theory of groups of Lie type are the fibre bundles that arise as projections from a complete flag variety to a partial flag variety.
 Suppose $G$ is a connected, reductive, complex algebraic group, $B$ is a Borel subgroup of $G$, and $P$ is a parabolic subgroup that contains $B$.
-Then the natural projection $\pi\colon G/B \to G/P$ is a fibration with fibre $P/B$.
+Then the natural projection $\pi\colon G/B \to G/P$ is a fibre bundle with fibre $P/B$.
 Suppose $T\subseteq B$ is a maximal torus and $L$ is the Levi factor of $P$ that contains $T$.
-Then $P/B\cong L/ B\cap L$ and the Leary-Hirsch Theorem provides an explicit isomorphism
+Then $P/B\cong L/ (B\cap L)$ and the Leray-Hirsch Theorem provides an explicit isomorphism